-This excursion is part by air-conditioned coach, part on foot.
+This sightseeing tour is part by air-conditioned bus, part on foot.

 Karlstejn Castle is a huge Gothic castle built on a seemingly impregnable rocky hillside, in the heart of a thick forest.